 HERITAGE HIGHLIGHTS: 12th century Bungay castle

 After the Norman Conquest the existing Saxon estates were granted to William de Noyers.
-It was probably de Noyers who built the first castle at Bungay, probably to protect himself from hostile Saxon natives.
+It was likely de Noyers who built the first castle at Bungay to protect himself from hostile Saxon natives.

 We've mentioned St Mary's church.
-This impressive and spacious medieval building stands off the Market Place.
-It was built in the 12th century to serve a small Benedictine priory, the ruins of which can still be seen in the churchyard to the east of the church.
+This impressive and spacious medieval building stands beside the Market Place.
+It was built in the 12th century to serve a small Benedictine priory, the ruins of which can still be seen in the churchyard to the east.
 An old story says that in 1577 St Mary's received a visit from the infamous Black Dog of Bungay (the Devil in disguise).
 The Black Dog must have made quite an impression on the terrified parishioners, as he is commemorated on the town crest.

 A little further east brings you to Bungay's oldest building, Holy Trinity church.
 This delightful little church has a distinctive round tower that dates to the late Saxon period.
 If you look closely at the south doorway you will notice that the stones are discoloured from the effects of a disastrous fire that swept the town in 1688.
 The fire was stopped at the church door, a fact recalled by a memorial plaque in the church porch.

 The fire did destroy the old medieval market place, but the rebuilding of that busy area in the centre of town gave Bungay perhaps its most elegant historic building, a delightful Butter Cross, built in classical style.
 A weekly market has been held here since 1382.
 The Butter Cross once housed a prison with a dungeon.
 This was later replaced by an iron cage for containing miscreants.
 The area around the Butter Cross is full of interesting old buildings, despite the ravages of the 17th century fire.